njpatel/APL/doc/mysqlrequest-plugin.md

 `User ID=...; Password=...;`

 > [!WARNING]
-> Confidential or guarded information should be obfuscated from connection strings and queries so that they are omitted from any Kusto tracing.
+> Confidential or guarded information should be obfuscated from connection strings and queries so that they are omitted from any APL tracing.
 > For more information, see [obfuscated string literals](scalar-data-types/string.md#obfuscated-string-literals).

 ## Encryption and server validation